alloyzeus/az-wall/case-studies/marketplace.md

     Shop
     iam.User {
       #TODO: find a clearer way to express the rule.
-      # this is potentially confusing on where the cardinality constraint is in relation to, to the adjunct or to the other hosts.
+      # this is potentially confusing on which the cardinality constraint is
+      # in relation to, e.g., the number of users who can be managers,
+      # the number of users in relation to the other hosts (Shop in this case).
       cardinality 1..3
     }
   }